 After residency, I attended Midwestern Baptist Theological Seminary in Kansas City, where I was approached concerning Angola, southern Africa.
 A former Portuguese colony, the nation was best known for its prolonged civil war.
 The human needs crisis in Angola was enormous, with hunger and preventable disease rampant in this otherwise very fertile nation.
 In 1988, I accepted a position in Angola, with the International Mission Board, SBC.
 En route to Angola, I participated in the tropical medicine school at Walter Reed Army Institute of Research in Washington, DC.

 I returned from Angola to the Kansas City area, establishing home base in Liberty, Missouri.
-Teri and I separated soon thereafter, but continue an amiable relationship caring for our children Elizabeth, James, and Joshua.
+Teri and I separated soon thereafter, and continue being blessed through our children Elizabeth, James, and Joshua.
+Elizabeth become a doctoral-level music composer at University of Texas-Austin, James pursued graduate theology learning at Saint Louis University, Josh became the visual media producer for the American Angus Association, and Teri earned wide recognition as an advance practice nurse researcher at the University of Kansas Medical Center.
 I reinforced lessons learned in Angola about the limitations of curative intervention by completing a master’s degree in public health (MPH) at Saint Louis University and becoming Board Certified in preventive medicine.
 Always interested in academics, I taught family medicine, including obstetrics, and public health at the University Of Missouri-Kansas City (UMKC) full-time through 2004.

 Throughout my adult life I have been passionate about teaching and providing care for the poorest of the poor.
 But how to marry these passions eluded me.
 I experienced an epiphany one evening while making a presentation on global health issues at UMKC.
 I noted the student’s intense interest, my glowing enthusiasm, and how poorly this subject is taught in most venues.
 My vision for the Institute for International Medicine became clear: a non-profit educational corporation whose mission is to equip healthcare professional to serve the forgotten.
 In 2004 I departed my full-time teaching duties to devote my career toward developing INMED, buoyed along by the persistent affirmation of my colleagues and friends.
 I believe strongly in the power of mentoring, and I am encouraged by the number of model healthcare professionals living and serving in low-resource communities who volunteer to supervise INMED’s students.
-Most heartening of all, I am inspired by Micah Flint and Skylar Rolf, godly and talented men who almost from the very beginning have joined me in leading this movement toward love and good works.
+Most heartening of all, I am inspired by our long-serving INMED staff: Micah Flint, Elizabeth Burgos, Skylar Rolf – godly and talented individuals who have joined me committing their full-time efforts in leading this movement toward love and good works.

-I compiled an essential international health curriculum, INMED International Medicine & Public Health, that INMED published in 2005 and again as a second edition in 2011.
-Convinced that the best teachers are also active in their fields, I continue working in Angola each summer.
-While INMED commands most of my time and talent, I continue to teach public health at UMKC and to serve as faculty sponsor of the student-lead Cru/Campus Crusade for Christ at our University.
-Of all men, I am particularly fortunate!
+I compiled an essential international health curriculum, INMED International Medicine & Public Health, that INMED published in 2005, a second edition in 2011, and as a comprehensive graduate course since 2009.
+Convinced that the best teachers are also active in their fields, I continue serving in Angola each summer at CEML Hospital in Angola, and each fall as visiting faculty for Liaoning International General Health Trainers in Shenyang, China.
+While INMED commands most of my time and talent, I continue to teach public health at the University of Missouri-Kansas City and to serve as faculty advisor of the student-lead UMKC Cru/Campus Crusade.
+Of all men, I am most blessed!